 To demonstrate the capabilities of the Maestro middleware, the project is implementing a set of demonstrators:

-This demonstrator will showcase the coordinated startup of multiple Maestro-enabled applications, comprising producer(s) and consumer(s) of Core Data Objects, with artificial workloads.
-Each will exercise a certain aspect of the Maestro core functionality and can serve as example code for that aspect of the Maestro system.
+This demonstrator showcases the coordinated startup of multiple Maestro-enabled applications, comprising producer(s) and consumer(s) of Core Data Objects, with artificial workloads.
+Each of them exercises a certain aspect of the Maestro core functionality and can serve as example code for that aspect of the Maestro system.

 The goal of this demonstrator is to show how Maestro’s execution framework can manage synthetic workflows.
 From the workflow manager to the job scheduler, a set of components is in charge of translating a workflow description enhanced with Maestro annotations to a graph of tasks to be scheduled on the HPC system.
 Those tasks can include both workflow applications as well as Maestro tasks such as the Maestro Pool Manager or a dynamically provisioned file system.

-This demonstrator focuses on static code analysis using Parallelware tools to extract the source code information that is relevant for Maestro middleware to enable intelligent decision-making about data movement and data placement in complex memory hierarchies.
-The demonstrator will consist of command-line tools run on simplified versions of a selection of Maestro co-design applications.
+This demonstrator uses the static code analysis capabilities of the Parallelware tools to extract the source code information that is relevant for Maestro middleware in order to enable intelligent decision-making about data movement and data placement in complex memory hierarchies.
+The demonstrator showcases the command-line tool pwmaestro, which extracts information from the source code and then leverages such information to facilitate the development of Maestro-enabled applications.

 HPC systems provide dynamic access to compute nodes through a batch scheduler.
 However, little has been done for dynamically provisioned storage resources.
 Such resources are traditionally shared among all users through a fixed API.
 In the context of Maestro, a dynamic provisioning mechanism as part of the middleware allows allocation of dedicated resources to a workflow and deploy an appropriate data manager on top.
 This set of resources can be explicitly requested through the workflow description or granted based on quantitative and qualitative requirements expressed by the workflow (bandwidth, metadata intensive, and so on).